-have been reading Radio Guide for ever so long and find it indispensable for complete program infine paper.
+I have been reading RADIO GUIDE for ever so long and find it indispensable for complete program infine paper.
 Keep up the good work.

-This is the first time I have ever Is it possible that Walter Win-chell's sponsors do not realize that lished.
+This is the first time I have ever written you and I hope it is published.
 As always on Tuesday night I have just listened to Ben Bernie and his Blue Ribbon program.
 Tonight, for the first time in ages, the Old Maestro did not take a rap at Walter Winchell.
 Why?
-Simply because Ben Bernie is one grand guy.
+Simply beause Ben Bernie is one grand guy.
 Winchell's sponsors made Walter stop that entertaining, friendly feud with the Old Maestro and practically ruined his program.

-Here's a chance for Evans Plumner to do something worthwhile.
-Prunes to Winchell's sponsors
+Here's a chance for Evans Plummer to do something worthwhile.

-Clyde V. Blank
+Prunes to Winchell's sponsors Clyde V. Blank

-25 Fugitive from Radio Chains
+Fugitive from Radio Chains

+Speer, Illinois

-Speer, Illinois Editor RADIO GUIDE:
+Editor RADIO GUIDE:

 I am a steady reader of the RADIO GUIDE and it is interesting to note differences of opinion.
-I note under the heading of "Plums and Prunes in the 5th-9th issue where a plum was thrown to "Ole Doc" Brinkley.
-My opinion is if we had more inde pendent radio stations owned and operated by such men as Dr. J. R. Brinkley of Milford, Kansas, Nor-man Baker of Muscatine, Iowa, and the Rev. Charles E. Coughlin of Royal Oak, Michigan, and we, the common people, had horse sense enough to take their advice, we would not have been hit in the face with three years of unemployment and starvation.
+I note under the heading of "Plums and Prunes" in the 5th-9th issue where a plum was thrown to "Ole Doc" Brinkley.
+My opinion is if we had more independent radio stations owned and operated by such men as Dr. J. R. Brinkley of Milford, Kansas, Norman Baker of Muscatine, Iowa, and the Rev. Charles E. Coughlin of Royal Oak, Michigan, and we, the common people, had horse sense enough to take their advice, we would not have been hit in the face. would not have been hit in the face with three years of unemployment and starvation.
 When you bind the common people of American in chains they are entirely helpless.